 Segregated skips will be used on site and a Licensed Waste Contractor will remove the waste for recycling off site and provide a detailed breakdown of what has been recycled and what has been sent to landfill.
+The Contractor will aim to recycle 95% of waste generated.

-The Contractor will aim to recycle at least 95% of waste generated.
 Any hazardous waste generated from the works will be removed by a specialist waste contractor.

-3.10.
-Ecological Mitigation and Enhancement Strategy
+3.11 Ecological Mitigation and Enhancement Strategy

-Where it is not possible to schedule demolition / vegetation removal during the period September to February, in order to ensure that offences relating to nesting birds are not committed, a check to confirm the absence of nesting birds will be carried out by a suitably experienced ecologist no more than 48 hours prior to the removal of any vegetation or demolition of buildings.
+Where it is not possible to schedule demolition/vegetation removal during the period September to February, in order to ensure that offences relating to nesting birds are not committed, a check to confirm the absence of nesting birds will be carried out by a suitably experienced ecologist no more than 48 hours prior to the removal of any vegetation or demolition of buildings.
 This check will identify individual nests and life stages of the occupants (eggs, chicks, fledglings).
 Any active nests found will be appropriately protected until eggs have hatched and young fledged.
 Until the young have fledged, the nest will be subjected to regular monitoring to ensure that a second brood is not raised once the first brood has fledged.

-3.11.
-Highways and Transportation
+3.12 Highways and Transportation

-Refer to Site Travel Plan (Colemans) - Vehicles will exit the site through the main vehicle access gates onto Uxbridge Road, under the control of a qualified traffic marshal.
-This arrangement will be sited / sized to ensure no back up of site traffic in front of Metro Bank.
-All vehicles will be turned on site.
+Vehicles will exit the site through the main vehicle access gates onto Beaconsfield Road, under the control of a qualified traffic marshal.
+Vehicles will be turned on site and in the rare circumstance where this is not possible, they will be reversed by a qualified banksman onto the highway.